 Ian Rodgers, Integrative counsellor, Mindfulness practitioner, MBACP

 As an integrative counsellor and mindful practitioner I combine different models of counselling, tailored to suit my client's needs.
-I initially trained as a person centred/ humanistic counsellor in South Africa in 1994.
-In 2003 I trained as a trauma counsellor, CBT (Cognitive Behavioural Therapy) working with victims of violent crime, rape and domestic abuse.
-Alongside my counselling training I developed my mindfulness and meditation practice and also started my journey as a professional artist.
-Over time I have integrated these skills into my counselling practice.
+At 23yrs, following 2 years national military service and 2 years of travelling, I began work as a volunteer person centred/ humanistic counsellor at Life Line international, South Africa, progressing further in 2003 as a CBT based (Cognitive Behavioural Therapy) trauma counsellor, working with victims of violent crime, rape and domestic abuse.
+Around about the same time I began practising mindfulness and meditation.
+At 25yrs I completed my HND Fine Arts which marked the beginning of my journey as a professional artist.
+Over time I have integrated my skills and my passions into my counselling practice.

 How I work.

 I take time to listen to you and understand your situation.
 I offer a safe and confidential space where you can spend time sharing past or present events without being judged, with someone to whom you are unattached.
 During our initial session we can discuss what you want from counselling and establish a collaborative arrangement that suits your needs.
 I offer short term (6 to 8 sessions), or longterm counselling.
 Counselling is sometimes tough, it can even feel frightening sharing your thoughts and feelings aloud, but working through difficult feelings can offer real clarity and relief, helping you to regain a sense of control and empowerment.

 The easiest way to contact me is to send me an email or text with your contact details and I'll get back to as soon as I can.

 Training, qualifications & experience

 - BA (Hons) Integrative counselling (2015)

 - BACP member since 2009

 British Association for Counselling & Psychotherapy